Antonín Zápotocký: Biography

-He was a delegate of the Left Wing of the ČSSD to the Second Comintern Congress, held in Petersburg, 19 July – 7 August 1920.
-Together with Bohumír Šmeral, he co-founded the Communist Party of Czechoslovakia (KSČ) when it broke away from the ČSSD in 1921.
+Following the end of the war and the establishment of Czechoslovakia in 1918, Zápotocký emerged as one of the leaders of the left wing of the ČSSD.
+He was a delegate of the party's left wing to the Second World Congress of the Comintern, which was held in Petrograd between 19 July and 7 August 1920.
+Together with Bohumír Šmeral, he co-founded the Communist Party of Czechoslovakia (KSČ) after the party left broke away from the ČSSD in 1921.
 He was General Secretary of the KSČ from 1922 to 1925.
-In 1940, he was sent to Sachsenhausen concentration camp.
-He was released in 1945.
+During the 1930s, Zápotocký focused on trade union work; in 1932, he was among the organizers of a widespread strike in the Most area.
+Towards the later half of the 1930s, Zápotocký worked to unite the Czechoslovak trade unions on an anti-fascist platform.

-From 18 June to 18 July 1946 he was Chairman of the Constituent National Assembly.
+After the activities of the KSČ were suppressed under the terms of the Munich Agreement in 1938 and the majority of the party leadership started operating clandestinely, Zápotocký and Jaromír Dolanský represented its official leadership until it was officially banned in December of that year.
+After the occupation of the Czech lands by Nazi Germany the following year, Zápotocký was arrested in April while illegally trying to cross the border into Poland.
+After being held in Pankrác Prison in Prague, Zápotocký was then imprisoned in Dresden before being sent to Sachsenhausen concentration camp in 1940.

-Zápotocký became Prime Minister on 15 June 1948, replacing Klement Gottwald, who became president.
-On 14 March 1953, shortly after his return from Joseph Stalin's funeral, Gottwald died.
-As per the Ninth-of-May Constitution, Zápotocký took over most presidential duties until he was elected president in his own right a week later.
+After the liberation of Sachsenhausen and the end of World War II in 1945, Zápotocký returned to Czechoslovakia, where he was appointed chairman of the Central Council of Trade Unions and a member of the presidium of the Central Committee of the KSČ.
+He was elected to the Interim National Assembly in the same year, and went on to serve as Chairman of the succeeding Constituent National Assembly from 18 June to 18 July 1946.

-Zápotocký favoured a more humane way of governing, but was outflanked by the Stalinist first secretary, Antonín Novotný.
+Zápotocký replaced Klement Gottwald as prime minister on 15 June 1948, when the latter became president.
+On 14 March 1953, shortly after returning from Soviet leader Joseph Stalin's funeral in Moscow, Gottwald died.
+As per the Ninth-of-May Constitution, Zápotocký took over most presidential duties, and was formally elected president in his own right a week later.

-In May 1953, during the monetary reform, which effectively deprived the farmers and better-paid workers of all their savings, sporadic riots against the communist authorities took place.
+Zápotocký favoured a more humane way of governing, but was outflanked by the Stalinist First Secretary Antonín Novotný.
+In May 1953, in the wake of a monetary reform which effectively deprived the farmers and better-paid workers of all their savings, sporadic riots against the communist authorities took place.
 This occasion gave Novotný a chance to seize the upper hand.
-At a meeting in Moscow, Zápotocký was told to adhere to "collective leadership"—in effect, give up power to Novotný.
+At a meeting in Moscow, Zápotocký was told to adhere to "collective leadership" — in effect, give up power to Novotný.

-Zápotocký stayed in office until his death in Prague in 1957.
-He was also second Czechoslovakia president to die in office.
+Zápotocký stayed in office until his death in Prague in 1957, making him the second Czechoslovak President to die in office.
 His body was cremated at Strašnice Crematorium and interred.